Food groups in our diet

-It's important to have some fat in the diet, but you don't need to eat any foods from the 'Foods and drinks high in fat and/or sugar' group as part of a healthy diet.
+It's important to have some fat in your diet, but you don't need to eat any foods from the "foods and drinks high in fat and/or sugar" group as part of a healthy diet.

-2. Starchy foods
+Starchy foods in your diet

 Starchy foods should make up around one third of everything we eat.
 This means we should base our meals on these foods.

-3. Meat, fish, eggs and beans: all good sources of protein
+Meat, fish, eggs and beans: all good sources of protein

 Fish is another important source of protein, and contains many vitamins and minerals.
 Oily fish is particularly rich in omega-3 fatty acids.

 Milk and dairy foods such as cheese and yoghurt are good sources of protein.
-They also contain calcium, which helps to keep your bones healthy.
+They also contain calcium, which helps keep your bones healthy.

-Learn more in Milk and dairy foods.
+Learn more by reading our page on milk and dairy foods.

 Fats and sugar are both sources of energy for the body, but when we eat too much of them we consume more energy than we burn, and this can mean that we put on weight.
 This can lead to obesity, which increases our risk of type 2 diabetes, certain cancers, heart disease and stroke.